DionKill/dionkill/README.md

  * 🐈 Cats
  * 🎮 Games
  * 🖥️ Generally modding/tinkering with tech
+ * ✅ Privacy.
+It's a lot that I'm putting my real name on here for Uni...
  * ⌨️ Open source projects :D
+***
+## Anything about your repos?
+For now I've only been cloning repos and doing similar stuff, mostly for personal projects.
+None of them have been completed however (bruh).

 And that's about it cya